1927 Rocksprings tornado

 1927 tornado in Texas, U.S.

 In the evening hours of April 12, 1927, a large and devastating tornado impacted the town of Rocksprings, located in the U.S. state of Texas.
 The tornado killed 72 residents of the town and injured a further 200; two other people were killed by the tornado as it passed near Leakey.
 The tornado was on the ground for approximately 65 mi and reached a maximum width of over 1 mi as it impacted Rocksprings.

-The tornado was the third-deadliest in Texas history, behind the 1953 Waco tornado and the 1902 Goliad tornado.
+The tornado was the third-deadliest in Texas history.

 Meteorological synopsis

 It was noted that the day of the tornado was warm, and that a thunderstorm was located north of Rocksprings.
 As night fell, southeasterly winds ceased and the cloud to the north appeared "red"; it appeared to be moving in an easterly direction.
 Soon after, hail of up to 2 in began to fall in Rocksprings; noise of the hail hitting structures was heard 0.5 mi away.